djdebonis/website/content/page/about.md

 ---
-title: About me
+title: The Denver DeBonis
-subtitle: Hello
+subtitle:
 comments: false
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+The Denver DeBonis is a Denver-based blog/online newspaper.

 ### my history